zopefoundation/Zope/docs/zdgbook/Security.rst

   been granted the permission in question, access is granted.
 If the user does not possess a role that has been granted the permission in question, access is denied.

+- objects can only be published if they have a doc string.
+This restriction exists outside the security policy itself.

 As we delve further into Zope security within this chapter, we'll see exactly what it means to associate security information with an